gkorpal/gkorpal.github.io/_drafts/csbasics.md

 ## The present

 I spent one year learning the basics of computer science following the advice from UArizona Computer Science department students and professors.
+None of the textbooks were read cover to cover.

 | Topic | Textbook | Complementary Material | Supplementary Material |